thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ##  Prerequisites

 ThoughtSpot instances on AWS need AWS EC2 instances to be provisioned in the AWS account before ThoughtSpot can be installed and launched.
 Please make sure you follow the guidelines below for setting up your EC2 details:
+- Contact ThoughtSpot support to get access to ThoughtSpot AMIs
-- Choose the appropriate EC2 instance type: See [ThoughtSpot cloud instance types]({{ site.baseurl }}/appliance/cloud.html#thoughtspot-cloud-instance-types) for supported instance types
+- Choose the appropriate EC2 instance type: See [ThoughtSpot cloud instance types]({{ site.baseurl }}/appliance/cloud.html#thoughtspot-cloud-instance-types) for supported instance types.
 - Networking requirements: 10GbE network bandwidth is needed between the VMs.
 This is the default for the VM type recommended by ThoughtSpot.
 - Security: The VMs that are part of a cluster need to be accessible by each other, which means they need to be on the same Amazon Virtual Private Cloud (VPC) and subnetwork.
 Additional external access may be required to bring data in/out of the VMs to your network.
-- Number of EC2 instances needed: Based on the datasets, the number of EC2 instances needed will vary.
-Please check <above> for recommended nodes for a given data size.
+- Number of EC2 instances needed: Based on the datasets, this number will vary.
+Please check [ThoughtSpot cloud instance types]({{ site.baseurl }}/appliance/cloud.html#thoughtspot-cloud-instance-types) for recommended nodes for a given data size.
-- Also for staging larger datasets (> 50 GB per VM), there may be a need to provision additional attached EBS volumes that are SSD (gp2) provisioned.
+- Staging larger datasets (> 50 GB per VM), may require provisioning additional attached EBS volumes that are SSD (gp2).

+## Setting up your ThoughtSpot cluster in AWS

-## Steps to set up a ThoughtSpot cluster on AWS
+To set up a ThoughtSpot cluster in AWS, do the following:

-###  Contact ThoughtSpot support to get access to ThoughtSpot AMIs

 1. Log in to your AWS account from the [AWS Amazon sign in page](https://console.aws.amazon.com/console/home).
-2. Provide ThoughtSpot Support with your AWS account ID and the region where the VMs will be hosted.
+2. Provide ThoughtSpot support with your AWS account ID and the region where the VMs will be hosted.
    Support will grant you permissions and share the current ThoughtSpot base AMI with you.

     {% include note.html content="You can find your account ID and region on the top-right corner of the AWS console." %}